Oriented coloring on recursively defined digraphs: Graph Coloring on Recursively Defined Digraphs

-If $c$ is constant and is not part of the input, the corresponding problem is denoted by $\OCN_{c}$. $\OCN_{4}$ is NP-complete even for DAGs \cite{CD06}.
+If $c$ is constant and not part of the input, the corresponding problem is denoted by $\OCN_{c}$.
+Even~for DAGs $\OCN_{4}$ is NP-complete \cite{CD06}.

-The definition of oriented colorings is also used for undirected graphs $G$.
-There the maximum value $\chi_o(G')$ of all possible orientations $G'$ of $G$ is considered.
+The definition of oriented coloring is also used for undirected graphs.
+For an undirected graph $G$ the maximum value $\chi_o(G')$ of all possible orientations $G'$ of $G$ is considered.
 In this sense, every tree has oriented chromatic number at most $3$.
-For several further graph classes there are bounds on the oriented number.
+For several further graph classes there exist bounds on the oriented number.
 Among these are outerplanar graphs \cite{Sop97}, planar graphs \cite{Mar13}, and Halin graphs \cite{DS14}.